matthijsgroen/geppetto/README.md

 ### `yarn electron-pack`

-Builds the app for production to the `build` folder.\
+Builds the app for distribution in the `dist` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+Your app is ready to be distributed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+To learn Electron, check out the [Electron documentation](https://electronjs.org/).